-Bracher Elementary currently has a total of 27 self-contained classrooms with the capacity to support up to 665 students from preschool through fifth grade and offers an English language support assessment program, and extended childcare program.
-The classrooms include one specialized academic instruction classroom (Kindergarten/1st Grade) and a speech therapy room, a multipurpose room, and a library.
+The school was established in 1954 and currently has a total of 32 self-contained classrooms with the capacity to support up to 795 students from preschool through fifth grade.
+The classrooms include one specialized academic instruction classroom (K/1), a speech therapy room, and two computer labs.
+Other existing buildings include a multi purpose building and a library.